 Not all banks offer accounts specifically marketed toward teenagers.

-However, most banks have the capability to set up joint accounts.
+However, most banks can set up joint accounts.
 So if a teen’s parents already have an account at a local bank, that bank will generally be happy to set up a sub-account in the teen’s name.
 The teen and their parents will essentially be joint account holders.

 This is a decent alternative to a standard teen account.
-However, keep in mind that these joint accounts will usually share the primary account’s terms, benefits, and fees.
-So if the main account has a monthly fee, for instance, the teen account may have one as well.
+However, remember that these joint accounts will usually share the primary account’s terms, benefits, and fees.
+So if the main account has a monthly fee, for instance, the teen account may also have one.

 What is the best bank for teenagers?